LucasGallone/WestBroadcast-Streamer/README.md

 <br>
 WestBroadcast Streamer runs as a portable installer.
 This means you can use it anywhere, even from an external hard drive or a USB drive.
 - - -
-<b>⚠️ At this time, the decoder only works on Windows.
+<b>⚠️ For now, the decoder only works on Windows.
 Optimizations are needed so that the project can run on Linux.</b>
 <br>
 <br>
 This software has been tested on several computers running Windows 10 and 11, with success.